bormaxi8080/osint-timeline/DRAFT.md

 Slavyansk, Artem Street.

+Sometimes he sobbed.
+And then he laughed.
+And then he sobbed again.

+The air can withstand only those ...

+Children's dream is sparrow happiness.

 ----

 The Kremlin chain of bots ten times increased the coverage of users of social networks.
 Now this messages see more than 1.6 million users per day: https://theins.ru/news/272248